mvolkmann/MyUnixEnv/notes/GoNotes.md

   - this is the only package that does not need to match the name of the directory
 - `import`
   - used to import all exported symbols (names that start uppercase) from given packages
+  - unused imports are treated as errors
+  - circular imports are treated as errors
   - can't import just a subset
   - the strings given to `import` are slash-separated paths where the last part is the package name